richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 ```

 ### SUMMARY:
-- The Django 'OneToOneField' effectively means this model belongs to the parent model and only ONE of this model can belong to the parent.
+- The Django 'OneToOneField' effectively means this model belongs to the parent model and only ONE of this model can belong to the parent  model.
+- The parent model can also only own ONE of the child model.
 - 'on_delete=models.CASCADE' means that IF the parent model ('user') is deleted, the 'profile' object will also be deleted.